hijab-beg/hijab-beg/README.md

 # Hi 👋, I'm Hejab Beg
 ### 🚀 Data Science Enthusiast | AI Fan

-I’m a 21-year-old data science enthusiast based in Islamabad, Pakistan, with a strong passion for data visualization, analytics, and uncovering meaningful patterns in complex datasets.
+I'm a 21-year-old data science enthusiast based in Islamabad, Pakistan, with a strong passion for data visualization, analytics, and uncovering meaningful patterns in complex datasets.
 With a solid grounding in data science, programming, and critical thinking, I enjoy approaching challenges with a blend of creativity and structured logic.
 My curiosity fuels a constant drive to explore emerging technologies and deepen my understanding of the data-driven world.
-I’m methodical, driven, and always looking for innovative ways to extract actionable insights from data.
+I'm methodical, driven, and always looking for innovative ways to extract actionable insights from data.
-Side note: I’m particularly interested in the fields of AI and machine learning, and I’m continually expanding my skills in these areas.
+Side note: I'm particularly interested in the fields of AI and machine learning, and I'm continually expanding my skills in these areas.

 🔹 Interests: Data Visualizations | AI Engineering | Big Data Technologies | Predictive Analytics <br>
 🔹 Always Learning: Open to collaborations and exciting projects!<br>